VeritasVox/Modes-of-Engagement-A-Biblical-Theology-of-Destroying-Idols-While-Loving-Captives/README.md

 The Hebrew word *gillulim*, used over 48 times in Ezekiel alone, is often translated as "idols."
 But the root meaning is far more graphic: **dung pellets, excrement, filth**.

 God is not calling idols "misguided religious expressions."
-He is calling them **shit**.
+He is calling them "**shit**"—a translation chosen to capture the full rhetorical force and visceral scorn of the original Hebrew dysphemism.
 This is the Creator's evaluation of man-made gods.
 They are worthless, disgusting, and fit only to be discarded.

 Ezekiel 6:4-5 demonstrates this:
 > "Your altars shall become desolate, and your incense altars shall be broken, and I will cast down your slain before your idols (*gillulim*).
 And I will lay the dead bodies of the people of Israel before their idols (*gillulim*), and I will scatter your bones around your altars."